rcl-ssl/docs/api/azure-dns.md

 To access resources in your Azure account (eg. DNS Zone, Subscription, etc) , you must get an Azure Access Token.

-Register a [Microsoft Entra ID Application ](../authorization/aad-application.md) .
-Obtain the following credentials from the application :
+Register a [Microsoft Entra ID Application ](../authorization/aad-application.md) and obtain the following credentials from the application :

 ```bash
 - Client ID (Application ID)